ArturoHaru/tecweb-assignments-2025/6_assignment/README.md

-# Tecweb Assignment 5
+# Tecweb Assignment 6
-A javascript assignment about inheritance and arrays
+A javascript assignment about dom manipulation

 ➡️[Excercise 1](1/)